 How much does Unbounce cost?

-As of May 2020, Unbounce currently offers 3 different plans: Essential, Premium, and Enterprise.
+As of September 2020, Unbounce currently offers 4 main plans: Launch, Optimize, Accelerate and Scale.

-At the time I’m writing this in May 2020, Unbounce’s pricing starts at $99/month USD if paid monthly, or $79/month if paid annually.
+At the time I’m writing this in September 2020, Unbounce’s pricing starts at $80/month USD if paid monthly, or $72/month if paid annually.

 There are a few other differences between the plans, so here’s a breakdown of all of the details, directly from the Unbounce pricing page:

-So, if you’re trying to determine which plan is best for you, I would recommend starting with the Essential plan, unless you know you’ll need a lot of pages from the beginning.
-Because you can always upgrade later.
+So, if you’re trying to determine which plan is best for you, I would recommend starting with the Optimize plan, unless you know you’ll be getting more than 1,000 conversions and 30,000 visitors in the beginning.
+Otherwise, you can always upgrade later.

 Also, if you want to save more money, there are 2 ways to do it.